 Pediatric Asthma (RAD) Healthcare Simulation Scenario

 Pediatric simulation scenarios provide clinical educators, learners and professionals with an outline of a pediatric patient case experience to improve performance over time and increase patient safety.
 Today, Kim Baily of HealthySimulation.com shares the first of two articles intended to offer a pediatric simulation scenario focused specifically on asthma.
 This article includes an extensive downloadable Electronic Health Record (EHR) with a prescriber order sheet and MAR.
-A second future article will include a scenario equipment list, scenario instructions and suggestions for expanding the scenario.
+Part 2 of this series Pediatric Asthma Scenario Part II + Downloadable Scenario Guide includes a scenario equipment list, scenario instructions and suggestions for expanding the scenario.

 According to the World Health Organization, approximately 300 million people in the world (4.3%) have asthma, and 14% of children suffer from the disease.
 In the U.S., the prevalence of asthma in children has increased 160% since 1980, and the disease currently affects nearly 5 million children.
 Asthma is the most common chronic respiratory disease in children.